Luis Garcia Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 17th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 18th in the league.

-- The Mets' 4.16 team ERA ranks 14th across all MLB pitching staffs.
+- The Mets have the 15th-ranked team ERA across all MLB pitching staffs (4.20).

-- Butto will take the mound to start for the Mets, his first of the season.
+- Senga gets the start for the Mets, his fifth of the season.
+He is 3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched.

-- The 25-year-old right-hander makes his season debut and his first appearance in more than a year.
+- The right-hander's last time out came on Friday against the San Francisco Giants, when he tossed five innings, surrendering four earned runs while giving up five hits.

+- The 30-year-old has amassed an ERA of 4.29, with 10.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.